fommil/fpmortals/manuscript/complete.md

 A>
 A> -   text editors failed to find extension methods, but this now works A>     seamlessly in IntelliJ, ENSIME and ScalaIDE.
-A> -   there are corner cases were the compiler would not infer the correct A>     types.
+A> -   there are corner cases where the compiler would fail to infer the A>     types and not be able to find the extension method.
 A> -   the stdlib defines some `implicit class` instances that add methods A>     to all values, with conflicting method names. `+` is the most A>     prominent example, turning everything into a concatenated `String`.